emaanr/notes/Practice/LC/Problems/424/longest-repeating-character-replacement.md

 ##### Algorithm Walkthrough

-- The code snippet you provided performs the following operation on a string:
+- The code snippet provided performs the following operation on a string:

   1. `string.index(i)` finds the index of the first occurrence of the character `i` within the string.
   2. `string.index(i) + 1` adds `1` to the index value obtained in the previous step.
 This effectively gives the index of the character immediately following the first occurrence of `i`.